How BEC attacks use email impersonation and social engineering to steal money, and how to stop them.

 What Is BEC?

-BEC attacks involve an attacker impersonating a trusted person — often an executive, supplier, or colleague — to trick employees into:
+BEC attacks involve an attacker impersonating a trusted person, often an executive, supplier or colleague, to trick employees into:

 - Transferring money to a fraudulent bank account